johanfive/fyi/README.md

 # FYI

+> "Like phone apps that wait until you pick up your device to notify you"

 + Nobody reads READMEs
 + Motion attracts attention

 ## READMEs in motion

-The `FYI` extension ensures that important information in your README files gets noticed.
+The `FYI` extension ensures important information gets noticed.

-When someone pulls a branch containing an updated markdown file, they will see a notification popup in VS Code.
+> When someone pulls a branch containing an updated markdown file,
+> they will see a notification pop up in VS Code.

-This popup includes a button that takes them directly to the relevant section of the README.
+This pop-up includes a button that takes them directly to the relevant section of the README.

 ## How It Works
+> README file -> notification -> README file

 1. Draft an `FYI.md` file with the important information (See [syntax](#syntax) you already know).
 2. Commit it to version control.